iamadeadpixel/VUStatsCollector/README.md

-Statscollector.
+#Statscollector.

-the VU alternative for procon's chatguidstatslogger heavy work in progress, not yet useable for a live server. use at own risk.
+.the VU alternative for procon's chatguidstatslogger .heavy work in progress, not yet useable for a live server.
+.use at own risk.

-3.0.1 : Full revamp
+#3.0.1 : Full revamp
 .now only kills from humans got collected.
 #
 Some code used from: Doc-Ice-Elm, Joe_91